jeremybatesDC/vueGridBaseballCard/README.md

 - back color picker -- how can i get the whole card to show?
 Really want to see bottom of card when choosing color -- (wait -- when color picker is open, can the controls hide?? oooh....)

-- can we switch the order of the text lines for each layout?
+- can we allow user to switch the order of the text lines for each layout?
 That might be easier than giving user custom number of cols per row (lower interaction cost)

 - invert/hue rotate back stripe color text